Ndifreke000/Starklytics-2/README.md

 who wants to contribute?? lol

-ive been thinking about what ti di really
+ive been thinking about what to do really